 Master planning process Design process for SuDS KEY CONNECTIONS Strategic connections between destinations Structure conveyance paths At this stage of master planning, key routes and connections for vehicles and pedestrians will be established.
-Natural flow paths and 'man-made' connection routes (roads, green corridors) should be examined at this point to establish a structuring grid for surface water conveyance to storage areas and discharge points.
-Conveyance paths should work with topography to safely and effectively direct surface water to the desired location.
-Water should be kept above ground (not in pipes) where possible. main Subs corridors OPEN SPACES Connected green infrastructure Identify green space and public space locations Most development types will include some form of open space, be it an urban park or a more informal public square.
-One of the key benefits of SuDS is their ability to be multi-functional - integrating into these spaces in an obvious or more subtle way. e.g. SuDS built into play spaces to prevent flooding.
-The master planning process may identify key locations for these spaces at this stage, which should be considered as locations for SuDS. relighbouthood open space MASTER PLAN OPTION TESTING Outline water management diagram As early options for land use distribution are tested in the master plan, the location of SuDS conveyance paths, storage and treatment areas should also be outlined spatially and discussed with the design team and any relevant stakeholders who are involved with the overall master plan.
-Initial ideas for types of SuDS may be suggested at this stage. source control
+Natural flo paths and 'man-made' connection routes (roads, green corridors) should be examined at this point to establish a structur grid for surface water conveyance to storage areas and discharge points.
+Conveyance paths should work with topography safely and effectively direct surface water to the desired location.
+Water should be kept above ground (not in pipes) when possible.
+OPEN SPACES Connected green infrastructure Identify green space and public space locations Most development types will include some form of open space, be it an urban park or a more informal public square.
+One the key benefits of SuDS is their ability to be multi-functional - integrating into these spaces in an obvious or more subtl way. e.g. SuDS built into play spaces to prevent flooding.
+The master planning process may identify key locations for thes spaces at this stage, which should be considered as locations for SuDS.
+MASTER PLAN OPTION TESTING Outline water management diagram As early options for land use distribution are tested in the master plan, the location of SuDS conveyance paths, storage a treatment areas should also be outlined spatially and discussed with the design team and any relevant stakeholders who are involved with the overall master plan.
+Initial ideas for types of SuDS may be suggested at this stage.